What is domestic abuse?

 Coercive and controlling behaviour is psychological and emotional abuse and is also a criminal offence.

 Controlling behaviour is: a range of acts designed to make a person subordinate and/or dependent by isolating them from sources of support, exploiting their resources and capacities for personal gain, depriving them of the means needed for independence, resistance and escape and regulating their everyday behaviour.

 Coercive behaviour is: an act or a pattern of acts of assault, threats, humiliation and intimidation or other abuse that is used to harm, punish, or frighten their victim.

-Domestic Abuse also includes so called ‘honour’ based abuse, female genital mutilation (FGM) and forced marriage, and is clear that victims are not confined to one gender or ethnic group.
+Domestic abuse also includes so called ‘honour’ based abuse, female genital mutilation (FGM) and forced marriage.

 Tell me more